antmarge/maize/ssProject.md

 ### Inflorescence Tassel GWAS Project

 - [x] Get genotypes from Panzea and split by chr
-- [IP] Run CHR hapmap files through hapmap2Matrix.R and snpQC() to get format for NAM
+- [ ] Run CHR hapmap files through hapmap2Matrix.R and snpQC() to get format for NAM
 - [ ] Population structure analysis (with Travis' code)
 - [ ] Run GWAS in NAM with imputed genotype matrix and population structure and BLUPs